You are listening to the Sean Hannity Radio Show Podcast.

 We'll have more on that in a minute.

-The Daily Caller is reporting today that whatever disruption Antifa and some of these other groups might be planning for the president's rally tonight in Phoenix is gonna be well funded.
+The Daily Caller is reporting today that whatever disruption Antifa and some of these other groups might be planning for the president's rally tonight in Phoenix is going to be well funded.

 They're reporting in the Daily Caller that leading anti-Trump activists backed by major Democratic donors, including Soros, are mobilizing large numbers of protesters ahead of the president's rally in Phoenix with the intention of stealing the spotlight from the president's event.